mailcow/mailcow-dockerized-docs/docs/u_e-mailpiler-integration.md

 ### Requirements

 - A working mailcow instance
-- A working mailpiler instance
+- A working mailpiler instance ([You can find an installation guide here](https://patrik.kernstock.net/2020/08/mailpiler-installation-guide/))
 - An mailcow API key (read-only works just fine): `Configuration & Details - Access - Read-Only Access`.
 Don't forget to allow API access from your mailpiler IP.

 !!! warning